Glenn-v-W/nlp-ue4/README.md

 Intents.csv has similar rules to Entities;

-Field A1 must be empty or "---"
+Field A1 must be empty or contain "---"

-Field B1 must be "Intents" (!!!)
+Field B1 must contain "Intents" (!!!)

 Field A3, A4, A5 and onwards must have unique names, but the names are meaningless, I suggest using row-numbers for simplicity.